Annual Technical Report 2007 on Patent Information Activities submitted by EAPO (SCIT/ATR/PI/2007/EA)

 Assistance to developing countries (sending consultants and experts, receiving trainees from developing countries, etc.)

 EAPO pays much attention to cooperation with patent offices of EAPO Member-States.
-In 2006 EAPO funded refresher courses at the Russian State Institute of Intellectual Property for nine specialists from EAPO Member-States.
-Eighteen more received on-the-job training at EAPO.
+In 2007 EAPO funded refresher courses at the Russian State Institute of Intellectual Property for seven specialists from EAPO Member-States.

 Promotional activities (seminars, exhibitions, visits, advertising, etc.)